aditya28n99/pixcel6app/README.md

 - passing the value through the onlick event to the funtion filterByState and FilterByGender.
 - Finally, setState updated in the sorting feilds so we can sort the data.

+### Saperating the code in components - Saperating table component.
+- by passing correct properties, saperated table in the new EmployeeTable.js